Nvidia GeForce GTX 1180 release date, news and rumors

 Nvidia GeForce GTX 1180 release date

-The GTX 1180 first popped up on our radar thanks to a Tom’s Hardware report that it would show up in July.
-That’s not going to happen though, as the only GTX 1180 news we got at Computex 2018 was Nvidia CEO Jensen Huang saying it wouldn’t be coming for a ‘long time’.
+We’ve seen whispers from people who are apparently connected to card manufacturers that the GTX 1180, and three other cards in the Turing family will be coming out in September.

-However, it’s not exactly clear what Huang meant when he said that.
-We’ve seen a wave of speculation suggesting that the GTX 1180 may be releasing in September, with more shaky rumors suggesting a release at the very end of next month.
-We’re not sure how accurate these rumors are, but the sheer saturation of these rumors seems to suggest the announcement might actually happen at Gamescom.
+This is on top of a ton of speculation that suggested that the GTX 1180 would be coming out in September, but now we might be getting the follow-up to the GTX 1070 and 1060, too.
+We’re not sure how accurate these rumors are, but the sheer saturation of speculation seems to suggest the announcement might actually happen at Gamescom.
 Like, for real this time.

+However, not all the speculation agrees on a september release date.
+We’ve seen some admittedly shaky speculation pointing to the GTX 1180 launching as early as next month, at a high price point.

 Either way, we’re pretty sure the GTX 1180 is coming out this fall, and we’ll update this article as soon as we hear more.